jsopra/vigilantus/README.md

 2. Clone this repository and copy `.env.example` to `.env`, adjusting environment variables as needed.
 3. Run `composer install` to install dependencies.
 4. Execute `./bin/setup` to prepare the environment.

+### Environment variables
+Copy `.env.example` to `.env` and replace each `YOUR_*` placeholder with the real credentials obtained from the appropriate providers (SMTP, social networks, map services, etc.).
+Keep the `.env` file out of version control and rotate any previously exposed credentials.

 ### Usage
 After installation, access the system through your browser.
 Use the credentials configured for your environment to log in, register reports or follow existing ones.